cedeber/concise-rust-book/src/ch04-xx-ecosysten-rustup-cargo.md

 ## Other

-Cargo can do more, it is detailed in the next chapters.
+Cargo can also run examples, do testing, create documentation, do some benchmarking and even more.
+Some of those possibilities are detailed in the next chapters.